shashankatthaluri/Sudoku-Solver/README.md

 Sudoku is a logic-based placement puzzle where the goal is to fill a 9×9 grid with digits so that each column, row, and 3×3 section contain the digits between 1 to 9.
 This project implements a sudoku solver using backtracking algorithm in Fortran.

 ## 🕹 How to play Sudoku 🕹
--The grid is divided into 9 boxes, each containing 9 slots.
+- The grid is divided into 9 boxes, each containing 9 slots.
--Some slots within the grid already contain digits.
+- Some slots within the grid already contain digits.
 These digits cannot be changed.
--The remaining slots should be filled with digits 1-9 so that no digit is repeated in any row, column or 3x3 box.
+- The remaining slots should be filled with digits 1-9 so that no digit is repeated in any row, column or 3x3 box.

 ## 🧩 How it Works
 This program uses elimination and backtracking algorithms to solve sudoku puzzles of varying difficulties.
 Input puzzles are read from a text file, then the program analyzes the puzzle and systematically fills in values until it is completed!